 We see our work as the following:

-To speak up boldly and overtly against racist practices and all other practices that divide and separate until they are fair to all.
+• To speak up boldly and overtly against racism and all other discriminatory practices that divide and separate.

 The United Way Tar River Region recognizes that the work is ongoing, challenging, and tiring, but we are committed to participate in the long journey of change in our community and in the relentless work of demanding justice, equity, fairness, and inclusion for all.

 As such, we have formed a working committee that will follow through on our action steps, provide regular updates to our Board of Directors, and ensure that our work is sustained and consistent with our commitment to LIVE UNITED.